Top of the page

 Acute kidney injury (AKI) is a sudden decrease in kidney function.
-This can happen over a period of hours or days, or in some cases, weeks.
+This can happen over a period of hours, days or, in some cases, weeks.
 AKI used to be called acute renal failure.
 But kidney failure doesn't always happen with AKI.
-Common causes of this problem are dehydration, blood loss, and medicines.
+Common causes of AKI are serious infection, blood loss, and medicines.

 When AKI happens, the kidneys have trouble removing waste and excess fluids from the body.
 The waste and fluids build up and become harmful.

 Kidney function may go back to normal if the cause is treated.
-Your child's chance of a full recovery depends on what caused the acute kidney injury.
+Your child's chance of a full recovery depends on what caused the AKI.
 It also depends on what other medical problems your child has.
-A machine may help your child's kidneys remove waste and fluids for a short time.
-This is called dialysis.
+Your child may have a treatment called dialysis.
+It does the work of healthy kidneys to remove waste and fluids for a short time.

 Call 911 anytime you think your child may need emergency care.
 For example, call if: